Why Men Avoid Emotional Conversations (And What Actually Helps)

 1. They Never Learned Love Intelligence

 While many men may excel in leadership roles or have high emotional intelligence (EQ) in friendships or at work, they may struggle with love intelligence in romantic relationships.
-Unlike in other settings, the level of vulnerability required in marriage can be challenging.
+Unlike other settings, the level of vulnerability required in marriage can be challenging.
 They may not have had role models or learned the skills necessary to navigate deeply personal conversations with a partner that requires vulnerability and sharing feelings.

 2. They Grew Up in High-Conflict Families